 Cranberry Cinnamon Chocolate Chip BarsBarbara Hall

-- 1 cup room temperature Butter unsalted 2 sticks
+- 1 cup (227 g) Butter unsalted room temperature

-- Weigh or measure into a bowl the light brown, dark brown, and white sugar.
-In another bowl, weigh or measure the flour, oats, salt, baking soda, baking powder and run a whisk through to blend.
+- Weigh or measure the light brown, dark brown, and white sugar into a bowl.
+In another bowl, weigh or measure the flour, oats, salt, baking soda, and baking powder, running a whisk through to blend.

-- Preheat the oven to 350°.
-Taking a 9X13 baking dish lightly sprayed with Pam or something similar to the bottom and sides.
-The cookie bars have a bottom layer (half the cookie dough), a filled middle layer (cranberries and cinnamon chips), then a top layer (the other half of the cookie dough).
-Because you have sprayed the dish with Pam and the cookie dough is a little tacky, spreading the cookie dough can be tricky.
-In your cookie dough bowl, divide the dough in half.
+- Preheat the oven to 350°F (175°C or 180°C).
+Take a 9X13 baking dish and lightly spray with Pam if not using a non-stick pan.
+To assemble, divide the cookie dough in half.
 I took tablespoons of cookie dough and dropped them around the bottom of the baking pan.
-Flour your hands and lightly dust the mounds of cookie dough with the flour also.
-As you start to work and spread the cookie dough to cover the dish's bottom, I lightly dust it with flour several times.
+Flour your hands and lightly dust the mounds of cookie dough with the flour.
+As you start to work and spread the cookie dough to cover the dish's bottom, you can dust the cookie dough with more flour if needed.

-- Once the bottom is pressed down and covering the bottom of the baking dish, take the cranberries and sprinkle them around evenly.
+- Once the cookie dough is pressed down and covering the bottom of the baking dish, take the cranberries and sprinkle them around evenly.
 Next, take the cinnamon chips and sprinkle them around.
 Using the other half of the cookie dough, I take a teaspoon and put little mounds on top of the cranberries and cinnamon for the top.
-I reserve a little to fill in any gaps I have.
-In the picture above I am just starting to smooth out the cookie mounds to bring them together.
-Taking the spoon, spread out the mounds till it covers the middle layer.
-When it bakes, the top cookie dough does spread a little.
-Bake for 24-29 minutes until the top is a nice medium golden brown color.
+Spread the mounds to loosely cover the filling using the back of the spoon or your floured fingers.
+When it bakes, the top cookie dough does spread and fills in small gaps.
+Bake for 23-26 minutes until the top is medium golden brown.

 - You will want to let the dish cool completely before cutting it into squares; this helps keep all the layers together.
-I let mine cool for at least 2 hours, sitting on 2 trivets to cool the bottom.
-My hubby ate 2 of the squares before I even took pictures.
-Store in an airtight container.
-I made big squares and got fifteen bars.
-I figured that if they would like a smaller bar, they could cut one in half.
-This is what I do. 🙂
+I let mine cool for at least 2 hours, sitting on two trivets to cool the bottom.
+If you are in a hurry, you can put the pan in the refrigerator to cool faster.

 I am not a certified Dietitian or Nutritionist.
 The nutrition amounts given below are provided through a program and are only a guideline.